1 Gallon $5.97 2 Gallon $8.00 3 Gallon $10.00

 Althea (Hibiscus syriacus)

-Althea – also known as Rose of Sharon – is a favorite of gardeners everywhere.
+Althea popularly known as Rose of Sharon, is a favorite of gardeners everywhere.
 It is a prolific flowering deciduous shrub that has a vase shaped growth habit and blooms late summer (early August in zone 7) and lasts until first frost.
 During the heat of summer and after most flowering shrubs are done flowering, the Rose of Sharon is just starting to strut her stuff.

 When planted in your garden, Rose of Sharon bushes provides structure and height to your garden and looks great behind perennials.
-Hummingbirds and butterflies love the flowers.
-It can also be trained as a tree by allowing a single branch to grow and pruning off lower side shoots until desired height is reached.
+The flowers attract Hummingbirds and Butterflies to your garden.
+Bushes can also be trained as a tree by allowing a single branch to grow and pruning off lower side shoots until desired height is reached.

 This is an easy care shrub that is heat and drought tolerant and likes full sun to light shade.
 They are late to leaf out in the spring so be patient as the blooms will make up for the wait.

 Rose of Sharon can be planted in spring or fall spacing 6 – 10 feet apart.
 Mulch well in the spring and water as needed.
 Flowers are produced on new wood, so prune after blooming or in early spring to shape and reduce size.
 Pruning back to 2-3 buds per branch will encourage larger flowers.